 Once this got settled I started the assembly process with all of the new parts and went about getting them all sorted out and put into the new case.
 I do have to say this, the P400s TG is literally the best case I could have chosen for the value.
 I highly suggest that you go for this case if you want a really good value TG case for your build.

 I also used the opportunity to recreate my setup space.
-I splurged a bit and got a really good Acer 4k panel for my main display and a decent 1080p monitor t use when writing papers and for recreational coding.
+I splurged a bit and got a really good LG ultrawide for gaming and watching movies on.
 I also swapped my garage sale desk for something a bit more sturdy and fitting for my uses.
 I also got some good speakers for the setup as well.
 I now have a small Bose sound bar and Subwoofer combo driving all of the sound in the setup.
 And all I can say is dang.
 I knew that good audio would sound good, but I did not expect what this sound bar combo put out.

 Thank you to all of you for checking in on my simple update to my original build.
 I have spoken to so many of you on here that are super willing to help others learn and I cannot thank you guys enough.
 I truly have to thank you for helping me plan this out and execute it in this manner. thank you